Niger

 • United Nations Convention against Corruption (2004)

-EU-Niger Bilateral Development Assistance
+EU-Niger Bilateral Development Cooperation

 DG INTPA